Universal credit cut will push workers into poverty, warns Tory former minister

 While some are seeking jobs and others are unable to work, 40% of claimants are already employed.

-A growing list of Conservatives are calling for the £20 universal credit top-up - which will disappear on 6 October - to be made permanent.
+Mr Crabb is not the only Conservative calling for the £20 universal credit top-up - which will disappear on 6 October - to be made permanent.

 West Midlands metro mayor Andy Street told the i paper he was "very concerned" about the potential impact of the cut - and Amber Valley MP Nigel Mills said the government "would be in trouble" if there was a Commons vote on it.